 A few years later I published my first animal story, A RAT'S TALE.
-From then on I managed to scrape by on my writing.
+Since then I've managed to scrape by on my writing, along with a little teaching.
+From 2002-2021 I taught and thesis advised in the MFA Writing Program at the New School University.
 After my fourth children's book, I published a novel for adults.
 That was followed by a several more children's books.
-THE WAINSCOTT WEASEL was an ALA Notable book, and MEAN MARGARET was a finalist for the National Book Award.
-For the last thirteen years I’ve also taught and thesis advised in the MFA writing program at the New School University.
-My most recent book, FIRSTBORN, is about wolves, but it coincides with a firstborn of my own—my wonderful daughter, Annabel.
+THE WAINSCOTT WEASEL was an ALA Notable book; MEAN MARGARET was a finalist for the National Book Award; and FIRSTBORN was a New York Times Notable Book of the Year.
+Though FIRSTBORN is about wolves, it coincided with a firstborn of my own—my wonderful daughter, Annabel.
 I still live in New York City, with her and my partner.

 biographyBorn in Littleton, New Hampshire, Tor Seidler grew up in Vermont and later, Seattle, Washington, in both of which places his parents were involved in the theater.
 Encouraged by his family's love of the arts, Mr. Seidler studied English literature at Stanford University, and at the age of twenty-seven his first book, The Dulcimer Boy, was published, launching his celebrated career as a writer.